 They should be brushed at least twice a week, and more often during shedding season.
 I personally find these cat grooming tools to work the best.

 The Maine Coon diet is essentially the same as any other domestic cat, but nutrition plays a more important role for this large cat breed than for most other cats.

 Since they are so large, Maine Coons need a lot of calories and protein to reach their full size.

-You should provide your Maine Coon with a mix of dry food and wet food.
 Wet food is more flavorful, and it also provides hydration.

 Since domestic cats were originally desert dwellers, they drink little water and expect to get most of their water from their food.